The Tiny House Movement: Tiny Home Ideas And Hidden Costs

 Tiny Homes That Cost Under $25,000

-These homes will likely be some of the smallest ones – usually 100-200 square feet – since you pay by the square foot.
+These tiny houses on wheels will likely be some of the smallest ones – usually 100 to 200 square feet – since you pay by the square foot.
 They may not include a bathroom and will be the most bare-bones structures of them all.

 Tiny Homes That Cost Under $50,000